Web Development and Internet Applications

 Emphasis is placed on ways of moving data between web pages and databases using the .NET platform: C#, ASP.NET, (as well as ASP.NET Core), Microsoft Entity (as well as Microsoft Entity Framework core) and the .NET Framework (as well as .NET Framework core).
 Students focus on how web applications can interact with databases through Entity Frame or other technologies.
 Server-side methods and the advantages of multi-tiered and MVC (Model View Controller) application architecture are explored.

-Pre-requisites: CST8253 and CST8260
+Pre-requisites: CST8253 AND CST8260

 CST8257 Web Applications Development